1962 Quarter Value Checker: Errors List, “D” & No Mint Mark Worth

 1962 Quarter Value Guides

-The 1962 quarter series includes five distinct types that collectors recognize, each with different rarity levels and market values.
-Regular business strikes from Philadelphia and Denver represent the most common varieties, while proof coins offer specialized collecting opportunities.
+The 1962 quarter series divides into five collector-recognized types, each with its own rarity level and price range.
+Regular business strikes from Philadelphia and Denver represent the most common varieties, while the three proof types—standard proof, CAM, and DCAM—represent a specialized and increasingly competitive corner of the market.

 1962 Quarter Types